 Exercise at a moderate level for at least 150 minutes a week, or two to five times a week for anywhere from 30 to 60 minutes at a time.
 His heart rate rule is an activity where you reach 50 to 70 percent of your maximum heart rate.
 At this level, you shouldn’t be able to easily carry on a comfortable conversation with your workout buddy.
 “It is great to throw in strength training with your cardio,” he says.
 “That way you are focusing on your whole-body health, including heart health and overall muscle and bone strength.”

-Strength training, however, can move into the cardio lane when done a certain way.
-Think more reps with lower weights.
+Strength training, however, can move into the cardio lane when done a certain way—and, in fact, there various types of strength training.
+In this case, though, think more reps with lower weights.
 “I tend to favor strength training that uses lower weights done throughout a higher number of reps,” he says.
 “Strength training this way will give you a cardio workout.
 This also allows you to vary your workout so you don’t get bored, while keeping your heart rate up.”

 Ready to go?
 Try this cardio barre workout now: